-On Form F-60 (Financial Statement), report assets and liabilities according to USOA object classes
+On Form F-60 (Financial Statement), report assets and liabilities according to USOA object classes class.
+Agencies may navigate the USOA by searching the name, number of a function, or object class.

 Operating Expenses: USOA Functions and Object Classes (Form F-30)